The 3 Easiest Citrus Trees to Grow

 Calamondin/ Calamansi Semi-Dwarf Tree

 --OVERVIEW-- Now Available!
 36"-48" Calamondin Semi-Dwarf Trees The Calamondin citrus fruit, also called Calamansi, is prized in the Philippines.
 This variety has prolific fruit production.
 Its small sour orange fruit used as you would use a lime.
-Calamondin trees have… read more
+Calamondin trees… read more

 Choosing the Right Soil and Fertilizer: A Pro Tip